BlockFi Review: Is BlockFi Safe, Legit, and Worth Your Time?

 The BlockFi Interest account is the only cryptocurrency storage option that pays substantial interest and offer rates that are competitive with most non-cryptocurrency interest rates.
 For example, high-interest savings accounts Ally Bank (0.6%) and WealthFront (1.82%) pale in comparison, although they are FDIC-insured, whereas BlockFi’s cryptocurrency deposits are not.

 BlockFi also offers loans backed by your cryptocurrency with a 50% LTV ratio.
-The following BlockFi review and interview is specifically for the BlockFi Interest Account, and not for the loan products.
+The following BlockFi review and interview are specifically for the BlockFi Interest Account, and not for the loan products.

 BlockFi is a privately-held NYC-based lending platform founded in 2017.